4 Billion Years On

 This month in numbers

-April 2026 saw Egypt's average temperature reach 23.89°C, an anomaly of +1°C compared to the 1961–1990 baseline, ranking it as the 20th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April for land temperature on record, with an anomaly of +1.1°C. The three-month period from February to April 2026 also ranked as the 17th warmest on record for Egypt, with an average temperature of 19.39°C, an anomaly of +1°C.
+April 2026 in Egypt saw an average temperature of 23.89°C, marking an anomaly of +1°C compared to the 1961–1990 baseline.
+This ranked as the 20th warmest April in 86 years of records.
+Globally, April 2026 was the 2nd warmest April for land temperatures on record, with an anomaly of +1.1°C.

 What changed